franciscorafart/number-letter-counts/README.md

-#Number Letter counts - Project Euler problem 17 (work in progress)
+#Number Letter counts - Project Euler problem 17

 If the numbers 1 to 5 are written out in words: one, two, three, four, five, then there are 3 + 3 + 5 + 4 + 4 = 19 letters used in total.